noeticgarden/uielements/README.md

 _A work of Noetic Garden — by [millenomi](https://millenomi.name)._

-This package package is meant to contain SwiftUI and RealityKit containers for work on 2D and 3D UIs — things like 3D-aware containers, debug visualizers, or RealityKit integrations of those elements.
+This package is meant to contain SwiftUI and RealityKit containers for work on 2D and 3D UIs — things like 3D-aware containers, debug visualizers, or RealityKit integrations of those elements.

 Currently, it hosts the `Envelopment` container — a SwiftUI container that lets you place views on each side of its bounds.
 It works in 3D in visionOS, and in 2D on all other Apple OSes: